-- If the police witness or have probable cause to believe that the defendant violated a harassment prevention order, the police are required to arrest the defendant.
+If the police witness or have probable cause to believe that the defendant violated a harassment prevention order, they have to arrest the defendant.

-- A harassment prevention order is a civil order but violation of certain parts of the order is a criminal offense.
-If the defendant violates the no abuse or harassment, no contact, or stay away from home/work terms of the order, you should contact the local police department immediately and tell them that you have a harassment prevention order and what happened.
+A harassment prevention order is a civil order, but violating certain parts of the order is a criminal offense.
+If the defendant violates the no abuse or harassment, no contact, or stay away from home/work terms of the order, you should contact the local police department immediately.
+Tell them that you have a harassment prevention order and explain what happened.

-- Failure to pay money owed.
-If the defendant does not pay any money damages ordered, you will need to go back to the court that issued the order and ask for a hearing to see if the defendant should be held in contempt of court.
+If the defendant doesn’t pay any money damages ordered by the court, you'll need to go back to the court that issued the order and ask for a hearing to see if the defendant should be held in contempt of court.